Fantastics: Smoky Mountain Wrestling (1991–1992)

-When Jim Cornette began his own promotion, Smokey Mountain Wrestling (SMW) Bobby Fulton and his brother Tommy wrestled as "The Fantastics" for Cornette's company and occasionally as "The Fantastic Ones" in other promotions.
+When Jim Cornette began his own promotion, Smokey Mountain Wrestling (SMW) Bobby Fulton and his brother Jackie wrestled as "The Fantastics" for Cornette's company and occasionally as "The Fantastic Ones" in other promotions.
 The brothers made their debut at the inaugural SMW taping on October 30, 1991, Greenville, SC, teaming up to defeat Ivan Koloff & Vladimir Koloff in a match that would air on February 8, 1992.
 The duo would immediately get into a feud with Jim Cornette and The Heavenly Bodies.
 On March 12, 1992, the brothers introduced original Fantastics member Tommy Rogers as a surprise partner on an episode of Smoky Mountain television; the three Fantastics then defeated Billy Black, Joel Deaton, and Jimmy Golden.

 In March 1992 the Fantastics entered a tournament to crown the SMW Tag-Team Champions.
 On March 12 they defeated The Wild Bunch (Billy Black & Joel Deaton) to advance past the first round of the tournament.
 On April 9 the Fantastics were victorious over The Maulers (Jack Victory & Rip Morgan) to progress to the finals.
 However, on April 23, 1992, the Heavenly Bodies defeated them to win the titles.
 The Fantastics would challenge the Bodies that spring and summer, but were unsuccessful in their efforts to gain the Smoky Mountain titles.
 Their final match came on November 8, 1992, at a house show against Robert Fuller & Jimmy Golden.

 All Japan Pro Wrestling (1990–1994)

 Meanwhile, overseas the original version of the Fantastics remained ongoing.
-On January 2, 1990, Tommy Rogers and Jackie Fulton would reunite in All Japan Pro Wrestling.
+On January 2, 1990, Tommy Rogers and Bobby Fulton would reunite in All Japan Pro Wrestling.
 Competing in the AJPW New Year Giant Series 1990, they defeated Isamu Teranishi & Mighty Inoue in Tokyo.
 The following night they challenged Footloose (Samson Fuyuki & Toshiaki Kawada) for the All Asia Tag Team Championship, but were defeated.
 As with their tour the previous year, the Fantastics were highly successful in the Giant Series 1990, registering a record of 18–2 with their only other loss coming to Isamu Teranishi & Tiger Mask (Mitsuharu Misawa) at a tour event on January 26.

 Rogers and Fulton would return again that summer for the AJPW Summer Action Series II 1990 series and were again quite successful.
 They competed for the vacant All Asia Tag-Team Championship on September 7, 1990, in Fukui against Johnny Ace & Kenta Kobashi but were defeated.
 They would return for regular tours over the next three years and achieve considerable success, occasionally teaming with Jackie Fulton in six man matches.